klovistore2/polygonVRF2.5/README.md

 # Sample Hardhat Project
 # polygonVRF2.5

-THis is configured to run on POLYGON MAINNET with HardHat:
+This is configured to run on POLYGON MAINNET with HardHat:

 - git clone https://github.com/klovistore2/polygonVRF2.5